 Comics are a chemical process: Simon Russell

 Simon Russell is a man of many hats in the British comics scene — (un)comics creator, editor, graphic designer, and more.
-He talks to host Allan Haverholm about miscolouring Garfield, setting comics on a chemical formula, using the ashes of his own burnt works in paint to make new work, and putting a highly collectible comic book into a concrete slab.
+He talks to host Allan Haverholm about miscolouring Garfield, setting comics on a chemical formula, and putting a highly collectible comic book into a concrete slab.

 Simon Russell is a featured artist in the Uncomics anthology, out now!

 The galleries below only cover the works discussed in this artist talk.
 You are strongly encouraged to visit Simon’s website, where you can find links to buy his books as well as blog posts diving into his projects.

 You can download this episode here, or subscribe via RSS to recieve future episodes as they are published.

 The Uncomics podcast is edited and produced by Allan Haverholm.
 Music by Allan Grønvall Pedersen.
 All content is published under a Creative Commons Attribution-NonCommercial-NoDerivs license.

 If you like the podcast, consider supporting it with a small, recurring donation via Liberapay